Izenda7Series/docs-html/_sources/ui/doc_report_designer_chart.rst.txt

       Chart - Show Value Labels |br|

--  Add threshold lines to the
+-  Add threshold lines to the chart.
-   chart.
-For example, to add a threshold to highlight any Month with Total Freight higher than 6000:

    #.
-In Data group, click the gear icon (⚙) to open Thresholds Settings
+In Data group, click the gear icon (⚙) to open Thresholds Settings pop-up.
-      pop-up.
    #.
 In Y-axis, click Add Setting.
    #.
-Enter "Over 6k" for the Label.
+Specify the threshold type: Static or Dynamic.
+Dynamic thresholds option is available from version 2.11.0.
    #.
-Enter "6000" for the Value.
+Specify the Field that the threshold belongs to.
    #.
-Remember to tick the Visible check-box.
+Input Label for the threshold.
+The text format for the static threshold’s label can be customized by clicking the gear icon (⚙)
    #.
-A horizontal line will be displayed at the 6000th unit on Y-axis.
+Input a value for static threshold or add a field then choose a function for
    #.
-The text format for the threshold's label can be further
-      customized by clicking the gear icon (⚙).
+For Static threshold, input a number in Value textbox.
+For Dynamic threshold click "Add a field" then choose a field with its function and specify the format to draw threshold line.
    #.
+Configure Dashstyle, Color and Thickness.
+   #.
+Remember to tick the Visible textbox.
-Click OK to close the Thresholds Settings pop-up.
+   #.
+Click OK to close the Thersholds Settings pop-up.

    .. _NW_Orders_Chart_Data_Thresholds_Settings:

    .. figure:: /_static/images/NW_Orders_Chart_Data_Thresholds_Settings.png
-      :width: 680px
+      :width: 845px

       Chart - Data Thresholds |br|